 plac does not force you to use classes to define command containers.
-Even a simple function can be a valid command container, it is enough to add to it a .commands attribute and possibly enter and/or exit attributes.
+Even a simple function can be a valid command container, it is enough to add to it a .commands attribute and possibly and/or attributes.

 In particular, a Python module is a perfect container of commands.
 As an example, consider the following module implementing a fake Version Control System: